 The Office of International Relations (OIR) is a centralized division for international education, developing and managing quality international initiatives, programs, support services, and international partnerships for UAFS.
 The program integrates international education, global perspectives, and cross-cultural knowledge into the University's academic programs and the community at large.
 In addition, it facilitates the comprehensive internationalization of the University and connects the campus to the world, enabling UAFS students to graduate as globally competent citizens.
-Anyone who is interested in studying abroad is asked to contact the Director of OIR at 479-788-7166 or visit our website.
+Anyone who is interested in studying abroad is asked to contact the Director of OIR visit our website.